ArnieEC/js-story/README.md

 # js-storygame
 ### Description
 The task was to create a story-based game using only javascript.
-The game I chose was one that simulated the build-up and first week of starting at Sparta Gloabl
+The game I chose was one that simulated the build-up and first week of starting at Sparta Global.

 ### Languages used
 * Javascript